emakeev/milenage/README.md

 # milenage
 Go implementation of milenage ciphers

-This implementation is a standalone refactor of magma's milenage crypto to allow stanalone use.
+This implementation is a standalone refactor of magma's milenage crypto to allow standalone module use.